-To continue receiving services that had been approved by Amerigroup but may be part of the reason for your appeal, you must file the appeal on or before the later of:
+You have 60 days to file an appeal from the date of the decision letter.
+To continue receiving services that have already been approved by Amerigroup but may be part of the reason for your appeal, you must file a request for continuation of benefits on or before the later of:

-- Ten business days after we send the notice to you to let you know we will not pay for or cover all or part of the care. - The date the notice says the service will end.
+- Ten days after we send the notice to you to let you know we will not pay for or cover all or part of the care. - The date the notice says the service will end.